xmtp/docs-xmtp-org/docs/pages/get-started/faq.md

 ### Why do apps built with XMTP require a user to sign with their blockchain account private keys each time they start a new messaging session?

+In XMTP V3, users need to authenticate with their blockchain account when starting a new messaging session in this way:

+- Initial authentication: When a user first uses XMTP with their blockchain account, they need to sign a message to create their XMTP identity key.

+- Session keys: For subsequent sessions, users need to sign to access their installation keys, which are used to create session-specific MLS credentials.

+This signing process ensures that only the legitimate owner of the blockchain account can access their XMTP messages and participate in conversations.

+Due to security constraints in web browsers, it's generally not safe to store decrypted keys persistently.
+This necessitates reauthentication for each new session.

+If you're using the JavaScript client SDK, you might consider [manually handling private key storage](/dms/client#saving-keys), but this approach **requires extreme caution** and should only be implemented with a thorough understanding of the security implications.

+The XMTP team continues to research and develop more user-friendly approaches to secure key management based on developer and community feedback.

+For more details on identity and key management in XMTP V3, see [Identity in XMTP v3](/protocol/v3/identity).

+#### XMTP V2

 When a user starts a new messaging session, they must sign with their blockchain account private key to decrypt their XMTP key bundle.
 The key bundle is then used for invitation and message decryption.

 Because there is no secure place in the browser to persist a decrypted key bundle, the app can use the bundle for the current session only.
 Once the user starts a new session, such as after refreshing their browser, they must sign again to decrypt their key bundle.

-If you are using the JavaScript client SDK, you might consider [manually handling private key storage](/dms/client#saving-keys), but only with the understanding that this approach **requires the utmost care**.

-Based on developer and community feedback, we are researching more robust approaches to secure key management.

 To learn more about these keys, see [Key generation and usage in XMTP](/protocol/v2/key-generation-and-usage).